justdvnsh/Help-Articles-Eurail/README.md

 ## Future Improvements

-If more time were available:
+If more time were available I would have:

 1. **Enhanced Empty States**: Dedicated empty state composables with retry buttons
 2. **Backend Error Parsing**: Parse structured error payloads from API responses